One issue that really frustrates me is the treatment of Alzheimer's care partners.

 - The Combination of Aricept and Namenda Helps Slow the Rate of Decline in Alzheimer's Patients

 Bob DeMarco is the Founder of the Alzheimer's Reading Room (ARR).
-Bob is a recognized Influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
-The Alzheimer's Reading Knowledge Base contains more than 4,000 articles, and the ARR has more than 343,000 links on the Internet.
-Bob lives in Delray Beach, FL.Search more than 4,000 original articles in the Alzheimer's Reading Room Knowledge Base
+Bob is a recognized expert, writer, speaker, and influencer in the Alzheimer's and Dementia Community worldwide.
+The ARR Knowledge Base contains more than 4,500 articles.
+Bob lives in Delray Beach, FL.Search more than 4,6500 original articles in the Alzheimer's Reading Room Knowledge Base